eolementhe/guide/guide.md

 <details>
   <summary><b>How to create FTP watchfolder?</b></summary>

 An FTP WatchFolder allows you to specify a folder on an external FTP server.
-When adding files to this folder all the files added will be taken as source files and launched by eolementhe in a workflow of your choice.
+When adding files to this folder all the files added will be taken as source files and launched by Eolementhe in a workflow of your choice.

-First you will need to add your FTP server.
-For that nothing simpler put the `FTP`or `FTP export` option in the ingest or delivery of your workflow.
+At first you will need to add your FTP server.
+For that nothing simplier select the `FTP`or `FTP export` option in the ingest or delivery of your workflow.

 Click on `Add Server`